 Aaron MacLean

-Aaron MacLean is a senior fellow at the Foundation for Defense of Democracies.
+Aaron MacLean is a senior fellow at Hudson Institute and the host of the School of War podcast.
 Previously, he was senior foreign policy advisor and legislative director to Senator Tom Cotton of Arkansas.
 Aaron served on active duty as a U.S. Marine for seven years, deploying to Afghanistan as an infantry officer in 2009–2010.

 Preview the Syllabus by Week/Session